School Science Lessons

 35.3.1 Charcoal blocks

-Charcoal blocks are hazardous in one way only: they smoulder and burn for a long time after ignition and may cause fires if put away before they have been properly extinguished.
+Charcoal blocks are hazardous if they smoulder and burn for a long time after ignition and may cause fires if put away before they have been properly extinguished.

 They have caused fires in schools.

-If charcoal blocks are hastily collected and put in a drawer or cupboard after a laboratory class, they may smoulder for hours or days before either extinguishing themselves or flaring up.
+If charcoal blocks are put in a drawer or cupboard after a laboratory class, they may smoulder for hours or days before either extinguishing themselves or flaring up.

 At the end of a laboratory class, leave the blocks totally immersed in a bucket of water.

-An alternative to using charcoal blocks is to mix equal volumes of metal oxide and charcoal powder in a test-tube and heat with a Bunsen burner while the tube is held horizontally.
+An alternative to charcoal is to mix equal volumes of metal oxide and charcoal powder in a test-tube and heat with a Bunsen burner with the test-tube horizontal.

 Charcoal can be produced by charring bread with a Bunsen burner in a fume cupboard.